Skip to product information

-Knitted Sweater Workshop
+Knit & Crochet Sweater Workshop

-Knitted Sweater Workshop
+Knit & Crochet Sweater Workshop

 We teach this lesson plan at our recurring Intermediate & Advanced Knitting Class.
 Sign up for your first session here to get started on this project!

 Are you ready to knit your first sweater?
 Or maybe you want to get together with the same crew each week for the cozy vibes and knitspiration?
-Then join us for our fall sweater workshop!
+Then join us for our beginner's sweater workshop!

 The workshop will guide you through every step of making a top-down raglan sweater step-by-step.
 All students attending the workshops will choose a top-down raglan sweater pattern that uses dk, worsted, aran, or bulky weight yarn.
 (Keep in mind that thicker yarns take less time to knit, and less required knitting homework between classes!)